 Purchasing a condominium is a trend now in Thailand.
 For a foreigner who wishes to purchase condominiums in Thailand, there is usually a lot of questions connected to buying off plan in Thailand, title search, contracts, type of title deeds, buying pre-construction projects, cost of registration and property taxes.
-It would be best to consult Siam Legal’s Property lawyers for legal advice before deciding to close the deal.
+It would be best to consult Law Firm in Thailand Property lawyers for legal advice before deciding to close the deal.

 Buying a Thai Villa or Buying a House

 For foreigners who wishes to buy a villa or a house in Thailand, please take note that a foreigner may not own a house in his name.
 However, his Thai registered company may own the house.
 Thai Limited Company is one form of business entity in Thailand.
 To register a Thai Limited company, you have to meet the business registration criteria and submit the requirements.